phdata/streamliner/README.md

 ## How it works

-Pipewrench uses [SchemaCrawler]() to query a database throught JDBC, then generates pipeline code from a series of templates that when executed can be used to ingest or transform data.
+Pipewrench uses [SchemaCrawler](https://www.schemacrawler.com/) to query database table metadata throught JDBC, then generates pipeline code from a series of templates that when executed can be used to ingest or transform data.

 ## Config File